 Are you an educator who is passionate about making a difference?
 Do you want to be part of vibrant community of musicians and teachers dedicated to creating transformative musical experiences for Baltimore City students?
 If so, apply to become part of the BSO OrchKids team!

-Reports to: OrchKids Artistic Director and Site Coordinator
+Reports to: OrchKids Manager of Teaching and Learning and Site Manager

 Classification: Independent Contractor

 Hours: After-school hours during the September–May school year.
 Some evening and weekend commitments.

 Inquiry: Please submit a cover letter and resume to OrchKids@BSOmusic.org.
 No phone calls.
 Applications are currently being received on a rolling basis and candidates will be contacted based on openings and qualifications.
 Finalists will be asked to demonstrate teaching and rehearsal skills at interview.

 The Exploratory Music Teaching Artist leads the exploratory music class for children in grades K through 3 in accordance with the mission and educational goals of the OrchKids program.
 Through these classes, students are introduced to the main instrument families (strings, woodwinds and brass) and have the opportunity to learn basic skills on the violin, trumpet and recorder.
 The Exploratory Music TA collaborates with other OrchKids faculty to help develop program curriculum and ensure the highest quality music experience for students.
 The TA also facilitates positive individual, family, and community growth through guidance and role modeling.

 - Teach exploratory music classes during after-school hours to classes of 20-30 students in grades K-3

 - Explore with students the string, woodwind and brass families by teaching them basic instrument techniques on violin, trumpet and recorder